muldjord/occurity/README.md

 * Add all charts to combo in preferences to allow setting 'startingChart' config variable

 #### Version 0.7.0 (In progress, unreleased)
 * MAJOR: Added 'optotype' chart type.
 This chart type obsoletes the old 'font' chart and uses SVG's directly instead of requiring a ttf font.
-All SVG's should be calibrated as 100 pixels = 1 arc minute
+All SVG's should be calibrated as 100 pixels = 1 arc minute.
-* Added crowding rectangle for all optotype charts using 'c' key
+* Added crowding rectangle for all optotype charts using 'c' key.
-* Now uses a 500 pixel width ruler in preferences to determine pixel to mm ratio
+* Now uses a 500 pixel width ruler in preferences to determine pixel to mm ratio.

 ##### Known issues
 * 'svgchart' type doesn't scale in a meaningful manner.
 Considering changing 'scale' attribute to a 'mode' attribute that can be set as 'fittowidth', 'static', 'scaled' and perhaps a few others. 'static' should just place the SVG at whatever pixel size it has been made with. 'scaled' should scale according to patient distance (otherwise similar to 'static')